 counseling financial services clients on complex banking,

-insurance, securities broker-dealer and investment management
+insurance, securities broker-dealer, and investment management

-On the litigation side, the firm boasts one of the premier and
+On the litigation side, the firm boasts one of

 administrative proceedings.
 The international arbitration practice